| Official

 appropriate acupuncture services would also help remove

 financial barriers to access.
+As

 acupuncture is incorporated into today's health care system,